Registering devices to Pexip Infinity

 When calling a registered device:

-• the Conferencing Node to which the device is registered will place the call to the device (media may flow through other nodes, as per the platform's standard distributed conferencing behavior)
+• The Conferencing Node to which the device is registered will place the call to the device (media may flow through other nodes, as per the platform's standard distributed conferencing behavior).

-• the outbound call is always placed to the registered device over the same protocol that it used to make the registration
+• The outbound call is always placed to the registered device over the same protocol that it used to make the registration.

-• if multiple devices are registered with the same alias, Pexip Infinity will place a call to each device, i.e. it will fork the call.
+• If multiple devices are registered with the same alias, Pexip Infinity will place a call to each device, i.e. it will fork the call.

 Requirement for Call Routing Rules